aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/2-irsa/enable-irsa/index.en.md

 kubectl get pod eks-iam-test4 -oyaml
 ```

-The output looks like below.
-Only relevant fields are shown below.
+The output looks like below (only relevant fields are shown).

 ```yaml
 ---